Car Goods & Tire Points|High-Value Items Online, Installation In-Store to Maximize Cashback

 Car-goods stores like Autobacs and Yellow Hat carry everything from daily items like oil and wipers to high-value purchases like tires, car navigation, and dashcams.
 Tires especially run several thousand to tens of thousands of yen each, reaching a tens-of-thousands scale for four, so points pay off greatly.
 The higher the item, the bigger the routing cashback, so how you buy changes what you receive a lot.

 The knack is "buy high-value tires or car goods online + routing a point site, and only book installation in-store."
 Combine this with store membership app points and a cashback payment.
 But the premise is that for safety-critical items like tires and brakes, prioritize quality, size compatibility, and servicing over cashback.
-This article organizes how to capture car-goods/tire cashback, using online vs. in-store, checking installation and compatibility, leveraging seasonal sales, and mistakes.
+This article organizes how to capture car-goods/tire cashback, what to buy by item type, using online vs. in-store, checking installation and compatibility, leveraging seasonal sales, and mistakes.
 For cars in general see the car guide, for gasoline the gasoline guide.

 How to Capture Car-Goods & Tire Cashback